-February 12, 2025 1:05 PM CR229
+March 19, 2025 1:01 PM Conference Room 229

-In SUPPORT of SB548: RELATING TO THE HAWAI'I INVASIVE SPECIES COUNCIL
+In SUPPORT of HB299 HD1: RELATING TO THE HAWAI'I INVASIVE SPECIES COUNCIL

-Aloha Chairs Inouye and Gabbard, Vice Chairs Elefante and Richards, and Members of the Committees.
+Aloha Chair Inouye, Chair Gabbard, Vice Chair Elefante, Vice Chair Richards, and Members of the Committees.

-On behalf of our over 20,000 members and supporters, the Sierra Club of Hawai'i SUPPORTS SB548, which recognizes the vital and foundational role that the Hawai'i Invasive Species Council (HISC) and its island invasive species committees (ISCs) play in our biosecurity strategy.
+On behalf of our over 20,000 members and supporters, the Sierra Club of Hawai'i SUPPORTS HB299 HD1, which recognizes the vital and foundational role that the Hawai'i Invasive Species Council (HISC) and its island invasive species committees (ISCs) play in our biosecurity strategy.

-HISC and its ISCs have proven to be incredibly effective at holding the line against invasive species in our islands, despite extremely limited funding and a lack of support from other agencies assigned their own unique roles in our biosecurity framework (such as the Department of Agriculture).
-The HISC and ISCs are able to combine specialized expertise, field knowledge, cross-agency coordination, and community relationships to support the all-hands-on-deck fight to monitor, manage, and eradicate myriad invasive species throughout Hawai'i, in areas ranging from forests to open spaces to even businesses and homes.
+HISC and its ISCs have proven to be incredibly effective at holding the line against invasive species in our islands, despite extremely limited funding and other resources.
+The HISC and ISCs are able to combine specialized expertise, field knowledge, cross-agency coordination, and community relationships to support all-hands-on-deck fight to monitor, manage, and eradicate myriad invasive species throughout Hawai'i, in areas ranging from forests to open spaces to even businesses and homes.
 Notably, they have been able to successfully prevent or eradicate dozens of outbreaks of invasive species on every island, from fireweed to pampas grass to little fire ants, saving us from untold millions of dollars in damages and protecting our environment, food security, cultural integrity, local businesses, and residents from the significant and potentially irreparable impacts of invasive pests.

-However, our biosecurity challenges are many, and the ongoing spread of coconut rhinoceros beetles on Kaua'i and the continual detections of little fire ants in new areas on O'ahu, Kaua'i, and Maui demonstrate the need for much greater investments in their work to safeguard us from the devastating impacts of these and other invasive pests.
+However, our biosecurity challenges are many, and the ongoing spread of coconut rhinoceros beetles on Kaua'i and the continual detections of little fire ants in new areas on O'ahu, Kaua'i, and Maui demonstrate the need for much greater investments in HISC and its partners' work to safeguard us from the devastating impacts of these and other invasive pests.
 This measure appropriately recognizes this funding need in its preamble.
 To the extent that this bill may be a vehicle to provide a much-needed boost in funding to the HISC and its partners' efforts, the Sierra Club strongly supports its passage.